Kids Leg Pain

 How do I know if it is just growing pains?

-Growing pains usually come and go, settle by morning, and do not cause swelling or limping.
-In contrast, injuries often flare with sport, persist into the next day, or localise to one clear spot.
+Growing pains usually come and go.
+They settle by morning and do not cause swelling or limping.
+Injuries often flare with sport, last into the next day, or stay in one clear spot.

 What can I do tonight for kids leg pain?